rayza-piedade24/greends-pml/README.md

-# General Information for  PML
-Links and exercises for the course Practical Machine Learning, Green Data Science, 2o semester 2024/2025
+# Links and exercises for the course Practical Machine Learning, Green Data Science, 2o semester 2024/2025

 ---
-Instructor: Manuel Campagnolo, ISA/ULisboa
+Instructor: Manuel Campagnolo, ISA/ULisboa (mlc@isa.ulisboa.pt)

+Teaching assistant: Dominic Welsh (djwelsh@edu.ulisboa.pt)

 The course will follow a mixed flipped classroom model, where students are supposed to work on suggested topics autonomously before classes.
 Work outside class will be based on a range of Machine Learning resources including the book *Sebastian Raschka, Yuxi (Hayden) Liu, and Vahid Mirjalili.
 Machine Learning with PyTorch and Scikit-Learn.
 Packt Publishing, 2022*.
 During classes, Python notebooks will be run on Google Colab.